Woman wearing green and glasses reading a computer screen

 Each domain contains capability descriptors that break the domain down into smaller units.

-CPD Framework for Academic Librarians
+CPD Framework for Academic and Research Librarians

 The framework consists of ten domains and corresponding capability descriptors.